DiscoFT/DiscoFT/README.md

 **Copy all files included to a project folder of your choice.**

-Using your terminal window, navigate using the cd command to your project folder where the **DiscoFT** has been located.
+Using your terminal window, navigate using the cd command to your project folder where the **DiscoFV** has been located.

 This tool was made using **Python 3.9.5**.
 Use "python -V" to check your version.